Reboot-Codes/Reboot-Codes/Setup.md

   - Visual Studio Code
     - Atom One Dark as a theme
     - TabNine as an auto complete engine
-    - _And about 60 other extensions that I don't care to write here._
+    - _And about 60 other extensions that I don't have the time to write here._
   - [Docker Desktop](https://www.docker.com/products/docker-desktop) (For testing containers)
   - [iTerm2](https://iterm2.com), and more terminal stuff
     - A heavily edited installation of Zsh. ([OhMyZsh](https://ohmyz.sh) using [P10K](https://github.com/romkatv/powerlevel10k) as the theme.)